frank2002/CSE301-Project/README.md

 ```
 We convert natural language into commands via the Parser program.
 Here are the commands we support:

-1. `go down to child one/two/three` - go down to the first/second/third child of the current node.
+1. `go down to child one/two/three`/`go down to the first/second/third child` - go down to the first/second/third child of the current node.

 2. `go up` - go up to the parent of the current node.